ondrej-svec/ai-edustream-vibe-coding/DESIGN_SYSTEM.md

 - Only necessary Tailwind classes are included in production
 - Tree-shaking eliminates unused code
 - Optimized font loading with `font-display: swap`
+- Lean component library (43% CSS bundle reduction from cleanup)
+- No unused UI components in production build

 ### Runtime Performance
 - CSS-in-JS avoided for better performance